 There are few historical outfits that are as iconic and instantly recognizable as First Lady Jacqueline Kennedy’s signature pink suit.
-Per CR Fashion Book, the ensemble was a raspberry pink double-breasted bouclé jacket and matching skirt with ?a quilted navy blue collar, gold buttons, and four square pockets.”
-The design came from Coco Chanel?s 1961 Fall/Winter collection.
+Per CR Fashion Book, the ensemble was a raspberry pink double-breasted bouclé jacket.
+Along with a matching skirt with “a quilted navy blue collar, gold buttons, and four square pockets.”
+The design came from Coco Chanel’s 1961 Fall/Winter collection.

-Mrs. Kennedy had worn the suit a few times before November 22, 1963, but it became synonymous with her husband President John F. Kennedy Jr.?s assassination in Dallas, Texas.
-Jackie Kennedy wore the suit as she rode alongside her husband in a motorcade and famously kept it on, stained with her late husband?s blood, until the next morning.
-When encouraged to change into clean clothes, she declined, famously answering ?Let them see what they?ve done.?
+Mrs. Kennedy had worn the suit a few times before November 22, 1963.
+But it became synonymous with her husband President John F. Kennedy Jr.’s assassination in Dallas, Texas.
+Jackie Kennedy wore the suit as she rode alongside her husband in a motorcade and famously kept it on.
+It was stained with her late husband’s blood, until the next morning.
+When encouraged to change into clean clothes, she declined, famously answering “Let them see what they’ve done.”

 JFK Thought Jackie Looked “Smashing” In The Famous Pink Suit

 The suit was a Chanel design, but it was fitted and sewn for Jackie Kennedy by the New York City boutique Chez Ninon with fabric, hardware, and trim sent from Paris.
 During the Kennedy presidency, it was expected that the First Lady would only be seen in clothes made in America.
 Jackie accessorized the outfit with a matching pink pillbox hat and white gloves.